gsmll/systems-server-project/README.md

 # Gabriel Small, Jawad (Jamie) Sifat

-# A multiplayer, network-based hangman, consisting of a server host and x amount of users playing in realtime.
+# A multiplayer, network-based hangman, with various players in realtime.

 A statement of the problem you are solving and/or a high level description of the project.